lamont-cookbooks/multipackage/README.md

 ## Usage

-Put 'depends multipackage' in your metadata.rb to gain access to the LWRP and definition in your code.
+Put 'depends multipackage' in your metadata.rb to gain access to the resource and definition in your code.

 ## NOTE on Using Definitions